-Here are several digital evangelism programs which I have personally used in my Christian ministry over the years which may be of interest to churches, congregations, home groups, and individual Christians.
-Some are detailed on this website, others have not been documented here. ✞
+Here are several digital evangelism programs that I have personally used in my Christian ministry over the years, which may be of interest to churches, congregations, home groups, and individual Christians.
+This website details some and others found elsewhere, as indicated. ✞

-Jesus cared greatly for the children he met in his ministry.
-In Matthew 19.14 Jesus said, "Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these."
+Jesus cared for the children he met in his ministry.
+In Matthew 19.14, Jesus said, "Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these."
 The object of Sunday School teaching is to encourage children to come to Jesus.
 We believe that they are already members of the Kingdom of God.
-This program for Sunday School Renewal is a day-long event for children's work teachers in the theory and practice of Sunday School.
-This includes many illustrations and a new and more effective way of improving the traditional Sunday school model using more parents as teachers. ✞
+This program for Sunday School Renewal is a day-long event for children's work teachers in Sunday School theory and practice.
+This program includes many illustrations and a new and more effective way of improving the traditional Sunday school model, using more parents as teachers. ✞

-These Christian meetings will normally take place over two weeks.
-They should be well advertised and every member phoned and asked to participate.
-Individual home meetings can be located in a different part of the parish, on various days, times and aimed at specific age groups whether youth, seniors, homemakers or business people.
-After the Christian Meetings Series, the steering group will meet to assess the results of the campaign and to plan a future follow-up strategy. ✞
+These Christian meetings will generally take place over two weeks.
+Every member will be phoned and asked to participate.
+Individual home meetings can be located in different parts of the parish, on various days, times, and aimed at specific age groups, whether youth, seniors, homemakers, or business people.
+After the Christian Meetings Series, the steering group will assess the campaign results and plan a future follow-up strategy. ✞

 2 BASIC PRINCIPLES Questionnaire.
 Why Teach Sunday School?
 Basic Principles.
 The Aim of Our Work.
 Discussion.